Mob97/SynthText/README.md

 A dataset with approximately 800000 synthetic scene-text images generated with this code can be found [here](http://www.robots.ox.ac.uk/~vgg/data/scenetext/).

 ### Adding New Images
 Segmentation and depth-maps are required to use new images as background.
-Sample scripts for obtaining these are available [here](https://github.com/ankush-me/SynthText/tree/master/prep_scripts).
+Sample scripts for obtaining these are available [here](https://github.com/ankush-me/SynthText/tree/master/prep_scripts). (**Warning: Require MATLAB on Linux**)

+* Prepare `matconvnet` (Follow instructions: http://www.vlfeat.org/matconvnet/install/) and `vlfeat-0.9.18` for MATLAB.

-* `predict_depth.m` MATLAB script to regress a depth mask for a given RGB image; uses the network of [Liu etal.](https://bitbucket.org/fayao/dcnf-fcsp/) However, more recent works (e.g., [this](https://github.com/iro-cp/FCRN-DepthPrediction)) might give better results.
+* `predict_depth.m` MATLAB script to regress a depth mask for a given RGB image; uses the network of [Liu etal.](https://bitbucket.org/fayao/dcnf-fcsp/).
+However, more recent works (e.g., [this](https://github.com/iro-cp/FCRN-DepthPrediction)) might give better results.
 * `run_ucm.m` and `floodFill.py` for getting segmentation masks using [gPb-UCM](https://github.com/jponttuset/mcg).

 For an explanation of the fields in `dset.h5` (e.g.: `seg`,`area`,`label`), please check this [comment](https://github.com/ankush-me/SynthText/issues/5#issuecomment-274490044).